christus02/k8s-multicluster-ITM/README.md

 3. A publically available DNS domain for your application

-## Steps to setup ITM for your application
+## Steps to configure ITM for your application

 1. Add every Kubernetes cluster as a Platform in ITM
 2. Create an OpenMix Application in ITM